 Media ExperienceWashington Post, American Public Media's Marketplace, WAMU (American University), WLRN (Miami), WINA (Charlottesville), Print, Radio, Online

-Dr. Vivian E. Thomson is Associate Professor in the Departments of Environmental Sciences and Politics at the University of Virginia.
-Dr. Thomson is an environmental policy expert with 30 years of practical and academic experience at the local,…Full Bio Below »
+Dr. Vivian E. Thomson is Professor in the Departments of Environmental Sciences and Politics at the University of Virginia.
+Dr. Thomson is an environmental policy expert with 30 years of practical and academic experience at the local, state,…Full Bio Below »

-Author of Garbage In, Garbage Out: Solving the Problems with Long-Distance Trash Transport (University of Virginia Press, 2009), Finalist in the 2010 Southern Environmental Law Center’s Phillip D. Reed writing competition.
-Reviewers hailed it as an “outstanding book,” “original. . .a substantial contribution to the field of environmental policy,” “a rich source of information,” and “welcome and important.”
+Dr. Thomson also penned Garbage In, Garbage Out: Solving the Problems with Long-Distance Trash Transport (University of Virginia Press, 2009) and was a finalist in the 2010 Southern Environmental Law Center’s Phillip D. Reed writing competition.
+Reviewers hailed Garbage in, Garbage Out as an “outstanding book,” “original. . .a substantial contribution to the field of environmental policy,” “a rich source of information,” and “welcome and important.”

-Senior air pollution analyst and manager, U. S. Environmental Protection Agency (1982-93), where she supervised junior staff, advised top appointees on Clean Air Act policies, conducted briefings, undertook analyses, crafted legislative language, developed regulations, and went “on loan” to the University of Virginia under the Intergovernmental Personnel Act.
+Dr. Thomson was a Guest Scholar, Pew Center on Global Climate Change in 2005, where she researched and wrote about the first phase of the European Union’s Emission Trading Scheme and a Distinguished Fulbright Professor of American Studies, Odense, Denmark from 2001-02.
+She also served as senior air pollution analyst and manager at the U. S. Environmental Protection Agency from 1982-93, where she supervised junior staff, advised top appointees on Clean Air Act policies, conducted briefings, undertook analyses, crafted legislative language, developed regulations, and went “on loan” to the University of Virginia under the Intergovernmental Personnel Act.